The humble beginnings

 Today, we have forgotten that the humans were also once a wild animal.
 Every single being was firmly connected to Mother Earth herself.
 Food, shelter, and clothing all came from what she had to offer.

-Through 12 millennia, ever since the first people appeared in the West-Scandinavian landscape, every generation added to a treasure trove of knowledge.
+Through 12 millennia, ever since the first people appeared in the West-Scandinavian landscape, every generation added to the treasure trove of knowledge.

 The first Norwegians started with their two bare hands, in a climate that was far from welcoming.

 From such humble beginnings evolved a tribe and a culture; of hunters, gatherers, and farmers.

 It was a world where nature and the seasons dictated the flow of the working year.
 The one key focus was to ensure that there was enough food stored in the storehouse and in the barn, for the long and frosty winter.

 This was the kind of society that the many emigrants who left Norway in the 1800s and early 1900s were born into.
 Moreover, this was the culture that after the end of World War II faded at an unprecedented speed.

 The individual’s ancient knowledge of how to survive on what the land can offer, the wisdom it took thousands of years to accumulate, has almost disappeared, in the course of a few generations.

 Storytellers around the fire

 In a winter-cold country like Norway, the fire is a symbol of life and shelter.
 When daylight faded, the group gathered around the warm and protective flames.
 All through history, this was also the domain of the storyteller.